Celfer3108/Celfer3108/README.md

 - 👋 Hi,there!
 I’m Celina Ferreira
-- 🌱 I’m a undergraduate student in Database - Uninter
+- 🌱 I’m an undergraduate student in Database - Uninter
 - 💞️ I’m working as a Solution Support Engineer at SAP.
 - 😄 Pronouns: she/her
 - 👀 I’m interested in books, puzzles, board games, astrology.